QuentinAstegiano/PublicArticles/articles/PythonUnitTest/PythonUnitTest.md

 sys.path.append(get_parent_sibling("test", "main"))
 ```

-This code adds the *main* folder to all test files, allowing them to include the main modules:
+This code adds the *main* folder to the sys path of all test files, allowing them to include the main modules:

 ```python
 from main.increment import increment